-Legal provisions, e.g., Family Care Leave Act (Familienpflegezeitgesetz, FPfZG)
+Legal provisions, e.g., the act on family caregiving leave (Familienpflegezeitgesetz, FPfZG)

-From 1 January 2017: Pflegegrade (care degree) instead of Pflegestufe (care level)
+Since 1 January 2017: Pflegegrade (care degrees) have replaced Pflegestufen (care levels)

-Further information can be found on the website of the Federal Government (in German only).
+More information is available from the web pages of the Federal Government (in German only).